AdrianVollmer/PowerHub/README.md

 Think [Droopy](https://github.com/stackp/Droopy).

 If you have the necessary Python modules installed, a WebDAV service is also started.
-You can mount it on the target as a network drive (default S:).
+You can mount it on the target as a network drive with `Mount-WebDAV` (as 'S:' by default).
 It allows for anonymous login and it contains three folders:

 * `public` with read/write access for everyone
 * `ro` with *read only* access for everyone -- maybe you can bypass a weak